Unmoderated or too-loosely moderated internet forums quickly become shitheaps, so we have a few rules here.

 If there is evidence that someone you are discussing does indeed have a mental illness, and this is relevant to the discussion, it can be appropriate to bring this up, though you should keep in mind that a hunch is not evidence.

 All this said, words like “crazy,” “psycho,” and the like are extremely common, and plenty of people (including feminists, progressives, and people dealing with mental illness themselves) use them casually without intending to stigmatize those with mental illnesses.
 There’s a difference between saying “crazy people should all be locked up” and “boy, Eraserhead sure was a crazy movie!”

 If you’re someone who uses these terms casually, and doesn’t actually want all “crazy” people locked up, it doesn’t make you an evil person, but you need to refrain from doing it here.
 (Again, if you disagree with this policy, and feel a need to make this disagreement known, DO NOT ARGUE ABOUT IT IN THE COMMENTS, send me an email instead.)

 If you are a regular commenter here, and someone uses a problematic term like “crazy” or “psycho,” remind them gently that this is not how we do things here, and send them a link to this comment policy (and possibly the Welcome Package as well).
 Unless what they have said is particularly egregious, do not insult them or question their motives.

 If they argue, remind them that arguing about this rule is also not allowed.
 If they continue,do not argue back; send me or the mods a note and they will be banned.
 (This may take a little while, so be patient and please do not give in to the impulse to argue with them.)

 If others have already reminded them of the rules, move on.

-Again, if someone is acting really shitty in the comments, whether a troll or a regular, SEND THE MODS (or me) AN EMAIL.
+Again, if someone is acting really shitty in the comments, whether a troll or a regular, SEND ME AN EMAIL.